-On November 3, 2011, the Board of Directors authorized a stock repurchase program allowing the Company to repurchase up to \$50,000 of its outstanding shares of its common stock.
-The repurchase program expires in November 2012.
-Repurchases under this program may take place in the open market or in privately negotiated transactions and may be made under a Rule 10b5-1 plan.
-There is no guarantee as to the exact number of shares that will be repurchased by the Company, and the Company may discontinue repurchases at any time.
+On November 3, 2011, the Board of Directors authorized a stock repurchase program allowing the Company to repurchase up to \$50.0 million of outstanding shares of its common stock.
+As of September 30, 2012, the Company had repurchased an aggregate of 5,263,484 shares of its common stock at a weighted average price of \$9.50 per share and had completed its repurchase program of \$50.0 million.
+Repurchases under this program took place in the open market and were made under a Rule 10b5-1 plan.
 The amount authorized by the Company's board of directors excludes broker commissions.